Gradescope is a tool that makes it easy for instructors to focus on two important aspects of grading:

 - Upload your PDF template and select the appropriate options for your assignment.
 More information on assignment options can be found in the Gradescope Help Center

 - Create your Gradescope Outline by drawing colored rectangles for name and question regions, if necessary.

 Step 5.
 Manage student submissions

 How you answered the “Who will upload submissions?” section on the create assignment page will determine how Gradescope will manage submissions.
-At this time we recommend instructors upload the submissions, for better quality control on the scanned submissions.
+At this time we recommend instructors upload the submissions for exams, for better quality control on the scanned submissions.
 If students upload submissions, we recommend that student use a scanner app (Gradescope’s tip sheet for student-submitted scans).

 It is important to get a high-quality scan of the assignment submission.
 Gradescope offers the following tips for getting a great scan.

 Step 6.
 Grade student submissions

 - From your course, click “Assignments” (left menu) and select the assignment you wish to grade.

 - Click, “Grade Submissions” on the left.